Skip to main content

 Named Entity Recognition (NER)

-An NLP technique that identifies and classifies named entities in text — people, organizations, products, locations, dates, etc. AI models use NER to understand what your content is about.
+An NLP technique that identifies and classifies named entities in text, including people, organizations, products, locations, and dates.
+AI models use NER to understand what your content is about.
 Clear entity markup and consistent naming help AI models accurately identify and reference your brand.

 On-Page Optimization